You’ve got a complex e-commerce revenue and growth strategy in place, so you know how important it is to have a strong, resonant brand message.

 PIM ensures you are providing your customers with one source of truth.
 Product information exists in a central repository where users can only change or update it if authorized.
 Thus, for example, data silos that confuse visitors with out-of-date information can’t exist.

 PIM ensures clean data entry with data validation at the point of entry.
-Any and all changes must be approved before they’re implemented and changes are tracked to ensure data quality.
+Any changes must be approved before they’re implemented, and changes are tracked to ensure data quality.
 For example, inputting data from pre-selected lists means typos and careless errors can’t be made.

 SEO is all about being seen in searches, and keywords are what people search.
 PIM allows you to embed all the keywords you want to rank for.
 So you can put them in your product titles, descriptions, and image alt text.

-This is a set of practices for data discoverability, maintenance, and security.
-But among the many benefits, enrichment is probably the most important.
+This is a set of data discoverability, maintenance, and security practices.
+But among the many benefits, enrichment is the most important.
 Data governance allows you to employ rich content for all the products you sell.
 And you can do this across all your sales websites, retail outlets, and vendor platforms.

-Hand-in-hand with the permission levels that make careless mistakes a thing of the past, workflow introduces two key improvements.
-First, simple tasks are automated and all tasks are set to occur precisely when they needed.
-Second, complex tasks are assigned to key stakeholders and reminders are sent automatically to drive productivity.
+Workflow introduces two key improvements and a permission level that eliminates careless mistakes.
+First, simple tasks are automated, and all tasks are set to occur precisely when needed.
+Second, complex tasks are assigned to key stakeholders, and reminders are sent automatically to drive productivity.

-Product information means little in the visual world of ecommerce without images and videos.
-It’s these that show customers what they’re buying.
+Product information means little in the visual world of e-commerce without images and videos.
+These show customers what they’re buying.
 The DAM inside your PIM ties all product content together directly, delivering your one source of truth to customers.

 Most importantly, these efficiencies and process improvements mean you can slash your time to market.
 For example, you’ll lose less revenue gathering and organizing information.
 And you won’t need to create the hundreds or thousands of images you need to sell across multiple websites.